DanielBok/copulae/README.md

 cop[:] = np.eye(8)  # in this case, this will be equivalent to an Independent Copula
 ```

 Most of the copulae work roughly the same way.
 They share pretty much the same API.
-The major different lies in the way they are parameterized.
+The difference lies in the way they are parameterized.
 Read the docs to learn more about them. 😊

 ## Acknowledgements